mkaz/tasks/readme.md

 # Task

-A simple command-line tool for task management.
+A -lsimple command-line tool for your task list.

 ## Data Storage